-COMMUNITY Chemical manufacturers and their employees are committed to their communities-the places we live, work, and play.
-Our member companies give back by supporting local schools and colleges, funding scholarships, sponsoring youth sports organizations, partnering with local charities, and promoting cleanup and recycling programs.
+COMMUNITY Chemical manufacturers and their employees are committed to our communities-the places we live, work, and play.
+Our member companies give back by supporting local schools and colleges, funding scholarships, sponsoring youth sports organizations, partnering with local charities, and promoting clean-up and recycling programs.
 Industry employees volunteer countless hours in their communities-serving as firefighters and paramedics, judging science fairs, organizing charity events, and mentoring students.
-Many industry employees serve on school boards, city councils, and other elected positions.
-During hurricanes and natural disasters, our chemical companies and their employees have come to the aid of their communities, providing generators and supplies to those in need, chlorine to ensure a safe drinking water supply, as well as assistance to local government, emergency responders, and state and federal emergency management officials.
+Many industry employees serve on school boards, city councils, and in other elected positions.
+During hurricanes and natural disasters, our member companies and their employees have come to the aid of their communities, donating food and water, and providing generators and supplies to those in need.
+Our industry also provides assistance to local governments, emergency responders, and state and federal emergency management officials by providing chlorine or caustics to restore safe public drinking water supplies in communities across the state.
 Chemical manufacturers rise to the occasion when our nation and communities face challenges.
-Many chemical manufacturing plants retooled to manufacture personal protective equipment (PPE) and disinfectants in response to the COVID-19 pandemic.
-During Winter Storm Uri, chemical companies drastically reduced their energy consumption and some even provided supplemental power to support our state's electric grid, helping avoid catastrophic grid failure.
-The business of chemistry does well by doing good.
+Many chemical manufacturing plants retooled their operations to manufacture personal protective equipment (PPE) and disinfectants in response to the COVID-19 pandemic.
+During Winter Storm Uri, chemical companies shut down operations to ensure the availability of electricity for our homes and hospitals.
+Some sites that generate their own electricity provided supplemental power to ERCOT to support our state's electric grid, helping avoid catastrophic grid failure.

+The chemical industry thrives by acting responsibly and contributing positively to society.
 TEXAS SHALE ECONOMY The chemical industry has deep roots in the Lone Star State.
 Since the 1920s, the business of chemistry has been a major economic engine for our state.
-The shale economy provides an abundant and affordable supply of natural gas from Texas shale deposits.
-With an abundant supply of shale gas, Texas has experienced a manufacturing renaissance providing a globally competitive advantage for Texas manufacturing.
+The shale economy has provided an abundant and affordable supply of natural gas from Texas shale deposits.
+With the advent of shale gas in our state, Texas has experienced a manufacturing renaissance providing a globally competitive advantage for Texas manufacturing.
 This translates to billions of dollars in new investment, increased exports, and tens of thousands of new jobs.
 Access to domestic shale gas that can fuel our economy for a century is the most important energy development in over 50 years.
 Reliable and competitively priced supplies of natural gas are essential to chemical industry growth in Texas.
 In addition to being used to generate electric power, natural gas is the primary feedstock used to manufacture thousands of products Americans use every day.
-Natural gas is to the chemistry industry what flour is to a bakery.
+Natural gas is to the chemical industry what flour is to a bakery.
+Texas is the largest chemical producing state.

 As the chemical industry goes, so goes the manufacturing sector.
-We are the foundation of American Texas chemical manufacturing accounts for over 40% of total U.S. chemical production. manufacturing and a major economic engine for Texas and the U.S. 96% of all manufactured goods are touched by the business of chemistry.
-Many industries rely on chemicals and plastics including auto makers, aerospace, construction, textiles, paper and pulp, as well as sports and recreation.
+We are the foundation of American manufacturing and a major economic engine for Texas and the U.S. Nearly all manufactured goods are touched by the business of chemistry.
+Many industries rely on chemicals and plastics including technology, automotive, aerospace, construction, textiles, paper and pulp, as well as sports and recreation.
 The chemical industry is proud to be a part of the manufacturing revitalization in Texas.
-With over \$150 billion in manufacturing investment, chemistry is the second largest manufacturing sector in the state.
-Texas chemical manufacturing accounts for 40% of all U.S. production; the largest chemical manufacturing state in the country.
+With over \$250 billion in manufacturing investment, chemistry is the second largest manufacturing sector in the state and Texas is the largest chemical manufacturing state in the country.